LyudmilaKostanyan/Priority-Inversion/README.md

 ---

-## Windows Support: No CI, No Core Pinning
+## Limitations of CI Environments and Windows

 > **Note:**
-> There is **no Windows CI support for this project**.
-> On Windows, the program runs on all available CPU cores (multi-core).
-> Core pinning (forcing the program to run on a single core) is not available in GitHub Actions CI for Windows due to limitations of virtualization and cloud scheduling.
-> Affinity settings in the cloud are unreliable—your process may not be assigned a real core, and boosted thread priorities may be ignored or overridden.
-> As a result, the effect of priority inversion is less dramatic and less predictable on Windows, and may not match the classic Mars Pathfinder scenario.
+> In cloud CI environments such as GitHub Actions, Windows runners cannot reliably simulate single-core execution due to virtualization and cloud CPU scheduling.
+Affinity and thread priority settings are often ignored, and resource sharing with other virtual machines can make thread scheduling unpredictable.
+>
+> For the most reliable demonstration and analysis, prefer local testing on Linux with `taskset`, or on your own Windows machine if you can set affinity manually.

 ---